ismaberra/goalguard/README.md

 ## I) Dataset collection

   For the initial dataset, it is crucial to ensure that we have videos (ideally 30fps) that last exactly 1 second (to have exactly 30 frames per video) with the camera angle behind the shooter.
+We chose videos at 30fps to facilitate the search for real-life videos on the internet, as this is a common frame rate for high-quality recordings.
 However, if the videos do not have 30 frames (e.g., 25 frames), it is not an issue as long as they represent the 1 second before the shot because later, we can extend them to 30 frames.

 The goal is to collect high-quality videos from FIFA or real-life scenarios.
+We selected 1 second before the shot because we estimated that this duration is sufficient to capture the run-up without being excessively long, which could be inconsistent.
+Additionally, we chose the camera angle from behind the shooter as it is the most representative of the run-up and would facilitate the collection of FIFA videos.
 It is essential that the video stops as late as possible before the kick to ensure we only process the run-up before the shot.

 ### A) Videos from real-life scenarios